 The wall also consisted of batteries containing anti-aircraft guns and radio installations, as well as storage facilities for ammunition and troops.
 The defences were connected through a series of underground trenches.

 Beyond bunkers and trenches, fences and natural barriers such as steep dunes were also established.

 Demolitions along the Atlantic Wall

 Building the Atlantic Wall proved to be a traumatic experience for the communities living alongside the coast.
-In the Netherlands alone, hundreds of thousands of people had to relocate from their homes which were demolished for the Wall, some never to return again to their former towns.
+In the Netherlands alone, hundreds of thousands of people had to relocate from their homes which were demolished for the Wall, some never to return again.

 In the Hague, for example, the Nazis built a 10-kilometre stretch that was 500 metres wide in order to make an anti-tank ditch, demolishing through several neighbourhoods.
 In Katwijk, many of the buildings alongside the main boulevard were demolished, including a historic fisherman’s quarter.

 Fall of the Atlantic Wall

 Post-war Atlantic Wall

 The Atlantic Wall nevertheless left its mark on the Netherlands and other countries, and ruins, ranging from bunkers to railways and sandpits, can be found all along the coast.
 The Hague is one of the most distinct places where you can still see this heritage, not only in the ruins scattered around but also in the city’s post-war development, that emerged from the demolitions done to build the Atlantic Wall.

 A brutal war, but heritage nonetheless

 Immediately after the war, nobody wanted to see the Atlantic Wall for its historic significance, and for good reason.
 Still, as years went by, people looked back at the Atlantic Wall not with horror, but with historic curiosity and interest.